What Year Is It in Thailand? The Thai Calendar Explained (2568 B.E.)

 Tip: Thai numerals show up frequently on public signs, official papers, and money.
 Being able to recognize them is a useful skill!

-🌕 The Thai Lunar Calendar
+The Thai Lunar Calendar (The Traditional One)

 🕯️ Events such as the Ubon Ratchathani Candle Festival follow this lunar system, especially during observances like Khao Phansa, the start of Buddhist Lent.

-📊 Thai vs. Western Calendars
+Thai vs. Western Calendars: A Quick Comparison

 Here’s a side-by-side comparison of the Gregorian, Thai solar, and Thai lunar calendars: